Prime Minister of Romania: History

 Originally styled President of the Council of Ministers, the office was first created in 1862 during the reign of Prince Alexandru Ioan Cuza.
 Cuza, unlike other monarchs of his time, was not a hereditary ruler.
-In 1859 he was elected Prince of Wallachia and Prince of Moldavia in two separate elections, thus de facto uniting the two principalities.
+In 1859, he was elected Prince of Wallachia and Prince of Moldavia in two separate elections, thus de facto uniting the two principalities.
 By 1862, he had completely fused the two administrations into a single government with its capital at Bucharest, the new country bearing the name Romania, but the union was in danger of being dissolved after the end of his rule.
 A liberal, in favour of the two great reform projects envisioned by the liberals of the time (the electoral and agrarian reforms), Cuza did not publicly espouse his political preferences or position himself as the leader of a faction, preferring to keep the office of the Prince politically neutral.
-In order to give the country a political government, Cuza created the office of prime minister and brought into power the leader of the Conservative faction, Barbu Catargiu.
+To give the country a political government, Cuza created the office of prime minister and brought into power the leader of the Conservative faction, Barbu Catargiu.

-During the first years after its creation the office held considerable authority, being able to challenge the will of the Prince and together with a Legislative Assembly composed mainly of conservatives and reactionaries, Catargiu's conservative government was able to delay the adoption of several reforms.
-Frustrated by the government's opposition to reforms, and unable to work with an Assembly dominated by reactionary forces due to the censitary nature of the electoral system, Cuza launched a coup d'etat, followed by a constitutional referendum that replaced the Convention of Paris, an act that served as the constitution of the country, with his own version named the Statute expanding the Paris Convention (Statutul dezvoltător al Convenției de la Paris).
-The new constitution created the Senate for serving Cuza's legislative purposes and vested the office of the Prince with full executive authority, while the prime minister remained his subordinate.
-Even though Cuza now had plenary powers, the office the prime minister remained influential, and Mihail Kogălniceanu, the third prime minister, a liberal and former ally of Cuza often clashed with him.
+During the first years after its creation, the office held considerable authority, being able to challenge the will of the Prince and together with a Legislative Assembly composed mainly of conservatives and reactionaries, Catargiu's conservative government was able to delay the adoption of several reforms.
+Frustrated by the government's opposition to reforms and unable to work with an Assembly dominated by reactionary forces due to the censitary nature of the electoral system, Cuza launched a coup d'etat, followed by a constitutional referendum that replaced the Convention of Paris, an act that served as the constitution of the country, with his version named the Statute expanding the Paris Convention (Statutul dezvoltător al Convenției de la Paris).
+The new constitution created the Senate for serving Cuza's legislative purposes and vested the office of the Prince with full executive authority while the prime minister remained his subordinate.
+Even though Cuza now had plenary powers, the office of the prime minister remained influential, and Mihail Kogălniceanu, the third prime minister, a liberal and former ally of Cuza, often clashed with him.